Stregsystem TUI Written in gnuCOBOL

 (click to see full undithered image)

 Stregsystemet is a lot of things, but can be described as the system of systems in F-Klubben.
-Most importantly, it is the member payment portal for the refreshing, drinkable and poppable substances made available because of the association.
-Users have a username and some value amount attributed to their account.
+Most importantly, it is the member payment portal for the refreshing, drinkable, and poppable substances made available because of the association.
+Users have a username and a balance attributed to their account.
+This can be accessed via the frontend, but it can also be accessed through an API.

 A modern, feature-rich Terminal User Interface (TUI) for the Stregsystemet beverage purchasing system.